Due Tuesday July 25 by 7pm

-During the first two weeks of the July seminar, students will have one close reading assignment, due in draft form to Grad TAs by Sunday afternoon, July 23 and in final form to faculty by Tuesday, July 25, posted at 2023 project site by 7pm.
-This close reading reflection (about 500 words or 2-3 pages single spaced) will summarize and analyze one of the featured texts from that previous week’s daily reading schedule.
+During the campus experience, all students will have one close reading assignment, due in draft form to Grad TAs by Sunday afternoon, July 23 and in final form to faculty by Tuesday, July 25, posted at 2023 project site by 7pm.
+This close reading reflection (about 500 words or 2-3 pages single spaced) will summarize and analyze one of the featured texts from the main course website.

-All reflections should be posted at the student’s personal WordPress site with a selection of 2-3 images (properly credited and captioned) and with one short, embedded video or audio file (podcast) that attempts to bring to life a short snippet (20 to 60 seconds) from the assigned text.
+All reflections should be posted at the 2023 project WordPress site with a selection of 2-3 images (properly credited and captioned) and with one short, embedded video or audio file (podcast) that attempts to bring to life a short snippet (20 to 60 seconds) from the assigned text.

 These assignments will be graded on the basis of prose quality, analysis, and multi-media effort.

-- Try to remember a few best practices that we’ve discussed in class, such as relying on PAST TENSE to describe both the historical figures and the statements from the texts to help situate them in their context.
+- Try to remember some general best practices, such as relying on PAST TENSE to describe both the historical figures and the statements from the texts to help situate them in their context.
 Also, remember not to turn these close reading reflections into mini-research papers, but rely instead on your own reasoning, connections to other texts from our curriculum, and, where relevant, some of the further reading material.
 When you use other texts or further reading materials, make sure to link to them.
 Also, somewhere up front, please make sure to link the main text under consideration.
 You do not need footnotes for these close readings but you may use them where needed.

-Models for these reflections will be available from the work of the undergraduate tutors.
-Here are three good examples, one from each tutor, that just employ voice files or podcasts to supplement the text analysis:
+Here are some other good examples of reflections that just employ voice files or podcasts to supplement the text analysis: